root-project/root/docbook/users-guide/Graphics.md

 #### Outputting Viewer Contents

-The current viewer rendering can be output to an external `EPS` or `PDF`, using the options under the ‘File’ menu on the top menu bar.
-The file is named ‘`viewer.eps`’ or ‘`viewer.pdf`’ and written to the current ROOT directory.
+The current viewer rendering can be output to an external `EPS` or `PDF`, using the options under the ‘File' menu on the top menu bar.
+The file is named ‘`viewer.eps`' or ‘`viewer.pdf`' and written to the current ROOT directory.

 ### The X3D Viewer